-The Food and Drug Administration have approved a total of nine food dyes that U.S manufacturers can use to enhance the color of foods.
+Food dye enhances natural coloring of foods, making them look more appetizing.
+Dye also helps prevent color fading from light or heat exposure.
+The Food and Drug Administration have approved a total of nine food dyes that U.S. manufacturers can use to enhance the color of foods.
 Red No. 40 and Red No. 3 represent two of the nine approved artificial food dyes, and are widely used in food manufacturing, particularly in processed foods.
-Some research suggests there may be potential health concerns regarding food dyes, but so far the evidence is inconclusive.
+Some research suggests there may be potential health concerns regarding foods with red dye, but so far the evidence is inconclusive.

 Video of the Day